Categories

 Lord of the Rings (mostly unpainted)

-Games Workshop released the original Lord of the Rings Strategy Games in the early 2000’s, I painted a few models but stalled pretty quickly.
+Games Workshop released the original Lord of the Rings Strategy Games in the early 2000’s, I painted a few figures but stalled pretty quickly.
 More recently, I have become interest in the 3D printed designs from “The Printing Goes Ever On” which might give me a second start into this range.

 • Isenguard Force (unpainted)